How to Record Vocals From a Home Studio

 When considering EQ on vocals, its always a good starting point to carve out a lot of the low end.
 The human voice tends not to have a lot of frequency information down there anyway, so you’ll immediately bring clarity to your vocals via subtractive EQ down low.
 Try rolling off from around 90Hz and use your ears to adjust from there.

-To learn more about mixing, check out our in-depth guide on mixing your tracks.
+To learn more about mixing vocals, check out our in-depth guide on mixing vocals.

 If you still can’t record vocal tracks that will do justice to your songs, you can hire one of Supreme Tracks A-list session singers for hire.
 They can help with anything from lyrics revision to creating and recording vocal tracks guaranteed to deliver your song’s message with the conviction and emotion you’ve always dreamed of.
 Check them out here.